Mount Pinatubo Trekking Adventure

 We left the crater lake and started our descent.

-I even walked fast and exceeded the others.
-It seems to have a race.
-Indeed, there is.
-I can't forget the running and brisk walking we did whenever there's going to exceed on our path.
+I even walked fast and passed by the others.
+It seemed we were on a race.
+Indeed, there was.
+I couldn’t forget the running and brisk walking we did whenever there was going to pass by on our path.

 We finished the trek in about 2 hours.
 Exhausting?
 Yes!
 But it was paid off by making fun along our way.
 We’re among the first ten who finished the trek!

-As soon as we arrived the jump off point, we boarded the 4x4 and waited for our guide to come.
+When we arrived at the jump off point, we boarded the 4×4 and waited for our guides to come.
 We then went back to the tourism area in Capaz, Tarlac.

 When we arrived in the area, we looked for a washroom.
-We took a bathe and freshened up.
-The bathroom fee costs PHP 40.00 but we asked the owner to lower down the fee to PHP 30.00, and she agreed.
+We took a shower.
+The bathroom fee was PHP 40.00 but we asked the owner to lower down the fee to PHP 30.00, and she agreed.

 It was an amazing experience conquering Mount Pinatubo.
-Add more the fun persons with you on this experience, truly an awesome trip.
+Add to it the fun people I was with on this experience, truly an awesome trip.

 - Bring bottled water (at least 2 liters)